Web-Vesna/cheesecake/README.md

 ### Authorization packet specification

-Daemon expects as a first packet with the following structure:
+Daemon expects as a first packet with the following structure.

+If **--no\_auth** command line option is specified, this request shouldn't be sent.
+This implemented for debug purposes only.

 > \[ packet\_id, client\_name, client\_seret \]